10up/gutenberg-best-practices/training/03-styles.md

 Let's see how to add a new style — slightly-rounded!

 :::caution
-This is a fictional example that actually showcases the pitfalls of Block Styles pretty well.
-In the real world this setting should probably be a block extension that allows the editor to change the Border Radius of the image.
+This is a fictional example that showcases the pitfalls of Block Styles pretty well.
+In the real world, this setting should probably be a block extension that allows the editor to change the Border Radius of the image.

 Because as soon as the client needs more different steps of rounded corners all you can do is add more and more block styles that all are very similar to one another.
 Leading to a worse user experience.
 :::caution